davidmalcolm/texi2rst/output/have-you-found-a-bug?.rst

   program whose behavior is undefined, which happened by chance to give the desired results with another C or C++ compiler.

-  For example, in many nonoptimizing compilers, you can write x;
-  at the end of a function instead of return x;, with the same results.
+  For example, in many nonoptimizing compilers, you can write :samp:`x;` at the end of a function instead of :samp:`return x;`, with the same results.
 But the value of the function is undefined if ``return`` is omitted; it is not a bug when GCC produces different results.